 Will Your Internet Attorney Charge an Hourly Rate or Flat Fee?

 When you’re involved in a lawsuit or in ongoing negotiations, your Internet attorney will likely be able to give you an educated guesstimate of fees but it doesn’t make economic sense to quote a hard flat rate.
 There are too many variables involved because no one knows how much time is going to be involved handling the legal matter.

 In these types of Internet legal matters, your attorney will likely ask for an evergreen advance deposit to bill against at an hourly rate (typically billed in ¼ hour or 1/10th hour increments).
 When the deposit dips below a certain amount because of the amount of work done, you replenish (evergreen) it.

 In addition, the time spent fielding phone calls, voice mails, and emails for a “quick question” aren’t free either.
 You can expect to pay for the time involved reading your emails, analyzing your legal issues based upon the attorney’s knowledge, possible research, and responding to your questions with the right answers.

 On the other hand, there are matters that can be billed at a flat rate.
-For example, you can pay a flat fee for your initial consultation with an Internet lawyer.
+For example, you can (and should) pay a flat fee for your initial consultation with an Internet lawyer.